Contents

 }

 Replace your_license_key with a valid license key.
-Save the changes.
+For details, see the licensing guide.

 Eclipse RCP App